Free Trade Zones in Malaysia: Purpose & Types

 1. Deferral, reduction, and elimination of certain types of duties

-Free Trade Zones in Malaysia have allowed most duty deferral of any kind of custom program.
+Free Trade Zones in Malaysia have allowed most duty deferral of any kind of customs program.
 Hence, it makes it a smoother process for Companies to bring goods into the Free Trade Zones without duties and fees.
 This also includes exemptions from inventory tax.

 2. Duty exemption on re-exports